Michael is Chief Executive Officer at the Canberra Convention Bureau (CCB) joining the organisation in October 2015.

 In 2013, Lyn co-authored the paper “Determining Business Events Legacies beyond the Tourism spend: An Australian Case Study Approach”, which was published in the highest ranking academic journal in the field of event management.

-Pip Close is CEO of Tourism Tropical North Queensland, parent organisation to Business Events Cairns and Great Barrier Reef.
+Mark is Chief Executive Officer of Tourism Tropical North Queensland, parent organisation to Business Events Cairns and Great Barrier Reef.